If you’re taking the time to read this blog post, the chances are you’ve already heard of maritime cyber security.

 “You have to live and breathe it.
 It takes years to learn how all the maritime systems work and interface with each other.
 Only by understanding how the specialist systems work, and how they work together, do you know the relevant questions to ask in a maritime cyber security audit.”

 Each assessment is bespoke to the vessel and crew.
-Previous superyacht security audits took Pete about a week and were conducted remotely.
+Pete conducted previous superyacht security audits remotely, which took him about a week.

 Assure’s maritime cyber security risk assessments comply with the IMO’s guidelines on maritime cyber risk management.
 They can be incorporated into existing risk management processes and are complementary to other IMO safety and security management practices.